How Much Does Underfloor Heating Cost?

 Renewable Heat Incentive

 Renewable Heat Incentive (RHI) is a UK Government scheme that encourages homeowners to use renewable energy.
-People that use a heat pump to generate energy are rewarded with payments every 3 months for 7 years.
+It offers support for biomass boilers, ground to water and air to water heat pumps.

 Ofgem, the regulating body for the RHI has more information on how to apply, how calculations are made and recent scheme changes.